PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 ## What else can `Graphic`s do?

-Graphic are relatively cheap on-screen objects, in terms of performance, but their unique party trick is being able to crop their contents.
+`Graphic`s are relatively cheap on-screen objects, in terms of performance, but their unique party trick is being able to crop their contents.
 Update this:

 ```scala
 SceneUpdateFragment(